EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 When a job is submitted, a runtime is also requested.
 If a job takes longer than this runtime, then it is cancelled.
 The default runtime is 6 hours.

+### View the job card and job status

 Open OnDemand will show an app **job card** with information about the app's job including:

 * Job status (on the top right of the job card): initially 'Queued'.
 * 'Created at': The time the job was submitted.
 * 'Time Requested': The runtime requested for the job.
-* 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
-This is a link to open a File Manager pointing at the job context directory.
+* 'Session ID': An auto-generated value which is used as the name of a job-specific directory with files created by Open OnDemand to run the app's job plus any log files created when the job runs.
+This **job context directory** is described shortly.
+On the job card, the session ID is a link to open a File Manager pointing at this job context directory.
 * App-specific information, which includes values from the app form:
     * 'Container/image URL in container registry': The value you selected on the app form.
     * 'Container runner': The value you selected on the app form.